 As we have slowly adjusted to the new year of 2021, it is time to take a moment to reminisce how the year 2020 – the second year of our operations – was like for Helsinki XR Center!

 Needless to say, year 2020 was very unusual, as the COVID-19 pandemic emerged across the globe and affected everybody’s businesses.
-Despite this horrible incident and its various impacts on all of us, we still managed to keep on going and even create some new things along the way!
+Despite this horrible incident and its various impacts on all of us, the HXRC team still managed to keep on going and even create some new things along the way!

 In this post we are describing shortly what the year 2020 meant for us and what we managed to do in spite of it all.
-To put it short, during the year of 2020 Helsinki XR Center created our own, brand new virtual venue in AltspaceVR and arranged its first major virtual event there, took part in as many as 33 projects, said welcome to 8 new hub teams, purchased new equipment, published two different series of articles and much more!
+To put it short, during the year of 2020 Helsinki XR Center created our own, brand new virtual venue in AltspaceVR and used it to organise its first major virtual event, Match XR 2020, took part in as many as 33 projects, said welcome to 8 new hub teams, purchased new equipment, published two different series of articles and much more!

 Read more about it all below!

 In 2020 we took part all in all in 33 projects and project preparations with many different universities, companies and other organizations.
 Collaborators in these projects included Aalto University, Haaga-Helia, Turku University of Applied Sciences, Helsinki University and YLE – Finnish Broadcasting Company, just to mention a few.